All Episodes

 steve bannon

-One of the most striking differences between the first term and the second is that those years in the wilderness, people were at work, not just on the policies, but also the people.
+One of the most striking differences between the first term and the second is that those years in the wilderness, people were at work, not just in the policies, but also the people.

-You get 3,000 uh people you can get on board as soon as you get a security clearance day one, a thousand basically have to be passed, you know, get confirmed by the Senate and this confirmation by the Senate.
+You get 3,000 people you can get on board as soon as they get a security clearance day one.

-Right now, President Trump put out a uh a true social last night about eight U.S. attorneys that he can't get in in blue states because of this concept of the blue slip.
+And this confirmation by the Senate right now, President Trump put out a true social last night about eight U.S. attorneys that he can't get in in blue states because of this concept of the blue slip.

 I don't think President Trump's calling for that to go away.